A Place to Perform

 - Regionality.
 A Place to Perform seeks to serve organizations and audiences throughout the Foundation’s entire 23-county region.

 - Building opportunities for audiences.
-The program seeks to increase opportunities for audiences to experience productions by a range of performing artists across the metro Atlanta region.
+The program seeks to increase opportunities for audiences of varying backgrounds to experience productions by a range of performing artists across the metro Atlanta region.

 Has your organization received a grant from A Place to Perform?
 Check out our Media and Publications page for grantee publicity guidelines and logos.